0xlee/poc-docker-domain/README.md

 $ docker compose up -d
 ```

+It starts a dns server on host port 5354 with volume `/var/run/docker.sock`, in order to access docker information.

 If started without any problem, you can see a docker network with name `poc-docker-domain_default` and docker container with name `dns-server`.

 Therefore the docker domain should be `dns-server.poc-docker-domain.docker`.
 You can test it with